calderonalexis/Resume/README.md

 Responsibilities:

-  - In charge of networks and security areas where activities are carried out at any levels such as coordination, request management between the client and its suppliers.
+  - In charge of networks and security administration areas where activities are carried out at any level such as configuration, coordination, request management between the client and its suppliers with customer-oriented.
   - Responsible for determining the appropriate configurations of multiple hardware or software components of information systems or telecommunications networks to deliver stated levels of performance and interoperability.
   - Responsible for ensuring the network access security control, maintaining of software updates, configurations of hardening base, and analyzing event logs.
   - Leading processes by troubleshooting complex failures in systems.